 Additionally, for the years ended December 31, 2013 and 2012, a decrease of 100 basis points in the levels of interest rates, with all other variables held constant, would result in no decrease in the interest expense on our average outstanding floating rate debt as the current LIBOR rate is less than 1%.
-An increase of 100 basis points in the levels of interest rates, with all other variables held constant, would result in an increase in the interest expense of our average outstanding floating rate debt of \$1 million for the year ended December 31, 2013, which is consistent with the increase of \$1 million for the year ended December 31, 2012.
+An increase of 100 basis points in the levels of interest rates, with all other variables held constant, would result in an increase in the interest rates, with all other variables held constant, would result in an increase in the interest rates.

+expense of our average outstanding floating rate debt of \$1 million for the year ended December 31, 2013, which is consistent with the increase of \$1 million for the year ended December 31, 2012.